For Want of a Comma

 In a recent celebrated court case, the judge wrote “For want of a comma, we have this case.”
 The suit was between some Maine dairy drivers and their company, and the court sided with the drivers based on the absence of the beloved Oxford comma.
 While it’s not headline news, it’s an interesting win for the side that uses commas correctly.
 Read about it here.

-Ever since I’ve cared about writing, I’ve seen the logic and wisdom of the Oxford (or serial) comma used in a sentence’s list of items to CLEARLY signal the writer’s intent.
-Yet, among grammar nerds, this little curly cousin to the period continues to instill polarized opinions.
+Ever since I’ve cared about writing, I’ve seen the logic and wisdom of the Oxford (or serial) comma used in a sentence’s list of items that CLEARLY signals the writer’s intent.
+Yet, among grammar nerds, this little curly cousin to the period continues to cause polarized opinions.

-At work, I am required to go by AP Style for externally shared content, which states (in must cases) don’t use an Oxford comma, although their rule explanation does allow it in complex lists.
-I think by then you’ve reached independent clause territory in many cases where Mr. Semicolon needs to make an appearance.
+At work, I am required to go by AP Style for externally shared content, which states (in most cases) don’t use an Oxford comma, although their rule explanation allows it in complex lists.
+I think by then you’ve reached independent clause territory where Mr. Semicolon needs to make an appearance.
 Internal documents I put the comma back in, corporate rebel that I am!
-No, not really an anarchist, just want my meaning and intent to be clear.
+No, not really an anarchist, just want my intent to be clear.

 I have tried to explore the reason and logic (assuming there is some) behind the Oxford comma’s absence, but the answers do not fully make sense to me.
 Here’s the current explanation from AP Stylebook:

 I love their simple series excuse.
-I now offer these simple list examples which show a lot of ambiguity not to mention confusion when the Oxford comma is MIA:
+I now offer these simple series examples which show a lot of ambiguity, not to mention confusion when the Oxford comma is MIA:

-“This book is dedicated to my parents, Ayn Rand and God”
+I dedicate this book to my parents, Ayn Rand and God

 To be fair, it all comes down to clear meaning and a little rewriting can often clear up confusion and avoid the comma issue.
-An Oxford comma isn’t always needed, but I prefer it in most cases.
+An Oxford comma is a better way to be clear in most cases.
 Why confuse the reader when it’s easily avoidable?